Perfectly preserved Ice Age cave bear found in Arctic Russia

 The bear carcass was found by reindeer herders on Bolshoy Lyakhovsky Island.
 It is the largest of the Lyakhovsky Islands, which are part of the New Siberian Islands archipelago that lies between the Laptev Sea and the East Siberian Sea.

-At about the same time, a well-preserved carcass of a cave bear cub had also been found in another area in Yakutia’s mainland, the university said.
-It didn’t describe its condition in detail but noted that scientists are hopeful of obtaining its DNA.
+Separately, at least one preserved carcass of a cave bear cub has been found on the Russian mainland in Yakutia.
+Scientists are hopeful of obtaining its DNA.

 Recent years have seen major discoveries of mammoths, woolly rhinos, Ice Age foal, several puppies and cave lion cubs as the permafrost melts across vast areas in Russia’s region of Siberia.